-• foundation structures: skeleton and ligaments;
+- foundation structures: skeleton and ligaments;

-• the mimetic structures: the muscles of facial animation (SMAS); and
+- the mimetic structures: the muscles of facial animation (SMAS); and

-• the façade structures: the skin, subcutaneous fat and its glands.
+- the façade structures: the skin, subcutaneous fat and its glands.

 The ageing process affects all of these structures differently, depending on intrinsic factors related to the patient’s race, genetics, facial structure and age, as well as extrinsic factors such as previous surgery and environmental exposures.
 These changes dictate an individualized patient approach based on the extent of each component’s ageing as well as the patient’s expectations.
-In addition, patients may wish to achieve better facial harmony by changing some of the original relationships, accentuating or reducing some features.
+In addition, patients may wish to achieve a different facial harmony by changing some of the original relationships, accentuating or reducing some features.

 In broad terms, facial rejuvenation involves differential manipulation of these components, depending on the patient’s needs.
 It is worth bearing in mind that although a patient may highlight a particular area of major concern, the face needs to be considered as a whole.
 An alteration in an individual part will affect the whole.
 Dr Farhadieh will discuss this with you and will address your needs in this context.